Sometimes a remote location is just what an expanding company needs, especially when it comes to data centers.

 That desire for ample land and open space may have played into Google's July 2018 decision to purchase 375 acres of land in Midlothian, located just 26 miles south of Dallas-Fort Worth.

-"Google has purchased property in Midlothian ... and while we do not have a confirmed timeline for development for the site, we want to ensure that we have the option to grow further should our business demand it," Andrew Silvestri, Google's head of public policy and community relations for the central U.S. region, said in a prepared statement.
+"Google has purchased property in Midlothian ... and while we do not have a confirmed timeline for development for the site, we want to ensure that we have the option to grow further should our business demand it," Andrew Silvestri, Google's central U.S. head of public policy and community relations, said in a statement.

 According to industry experts, data centers have been migrating away from major metro areas to more remote locations.

 This trend is being driven by a desire for lower latency — or the amount of time, or delay, it takes to send information — and the need to elevate the end-user experience with improved connectivity, speed, and performance.

 Other traditionally critical site factors for data centers include security and safety, risk for adverse weather, telecommunications infrastructure, cooling technology, and perhaps most importantly, the availability, cost, and redundancy of electric power.

 These criteria must be carefully weighed within the context of future operations, as the data center industry is a fluid one.
 Flexibility and scalability are essential to ensure that a data center will be well positioned to meet changing demands of business.

 As data centers have flourished, fueled by growing demand for accelerated computing and applications, North Texas has emerged as a hot spot for industry activity.

 In fact, according to an early 2018 report by CBRE, Dallas-Fort Worth was the second busiest data center market in the country in 2017 behind only Northern Virginia.

 According to CBRE analysts, new DFW projects added about 51 megawatts of capacity to the North Texas market, thanks to projects underway by Compass, CyrusOne, DataBank, RagingWire, and QTS.